 At NorthShore, we’re providing advanced primary care, integrating genetics as part of each patient’s care plan.
 Our primary care physicians have access to the most advanced genetic screenings, using patients’ own DNA to identify risk factors and detect diseases at their earliest, most treatable stages.
 From annual physicals to addressing a serious challenge, we work with you to personalize your care.
 That’s smarter healthcare.

-Prior to your annual physical, you may be asked to complete the Genetic and Wellness Assessment.
-This questionnaire asks you about your personal or family history of certain medical conditions.
-Based on your responses, your physician may recommend a referral to one of our Personalized Medicine clinics or recommend you have certain lab tests performed in order to find out additional information related your DNA.
+Prior to your annual physical, you will receive a Genetic and Wellness Assessment to complete via NorthShoreConnect .
+Based on your responses, you will have the opportunity to request an order be placed by your physician for genetic testing.
 This information would then be used to create a customized care and treatment plan based on your unique genetic characteristics and health history.

 I greatly appreciate that my doctor always takes the time to go into great detail with me about my health concerns.

-You may complete the assessment online and call 847.570.GENE (4363) to discuss your results.
+You may call 847.570.GENE (4363) to discuss your results.
 Make sure you print out the results of your assessment prior to your call.

 For patients age 18-64 with a NorthShoreConnect account, you can schedule your annual physical online with one of NorthShore's Advanced Primary Care physicians.
 The Genetic and Wellness Assessment is not currently part of the Medicare Annual Wellness Visit.